 For most women, their mothers provide protection, support, and wisdom from birth, during youth and adolescence and into adulthood.
 When pivotal moments occur in their lives—graduation, marriage, motherhood—most women turn to their mothers for advice and direction.
-A mother’s death can mean a permanent cut of the apron strings and the loss of the most significant person in a daughter’s life.
+A mother’s death can mean a permanent loss of the most significant person in a daughter’s life.

 “My mother was my best friend.
 And even though she lived in Chicago and I’m in Atlanta, we talked every day,” says Carla Kalip, whose mother died in 2001.
 “She was my hero and ‘she-ro,’ never failing to let me know she loved me unconditionally.”

 “A daughter’s feelings, thoughts, hopes, desires and attitudes are influenced by her mother,” says Rita Bonchek, MD, a psychologist who specializes in grief and loss.
 “No one else is so uniquely important to the child as a mother, who helps the daughter to form an image of herself.
 Death may end the life, but it doesn’t end the relationship.”¹